Methylfolate vs. Folic Acid: Which is Better?

 It's estimated that 60% of individuals in the United States have a common human genetic mutation, the MTHFR gene mutation, that limits the efficiency of a crucial enzyme in the body involved in methylation.
 MTHFR gene mutation complicates efficient methylation and requires the use of dietary supplements to help rectify this condition.*

 Although supplementing with folic acid has proven benefits, especially for pregnant women and their babies, concerns have been raised regarding the potential health consequences of unmetabolized folic acid, including cancer, cognitive impairment, and depression.
-With all of these drawbacks, preliminary research suggests that supplementing with L-methylfolate rather than folic acid may help to lower these risks.*
+With all of these drawbacks, preliminary research7 suggests that supplementing with L-methylfolate rather than folic acid may help to lower these risks.*

 Your Best Option: Root’d Multivitamins